Antisaccade task: Research in pathophysiology

 Saccadic eye movements and anti-saccadic eye movements are carried out by similar regions of the brain: the frontal eye field (FEF), the supplementary motor area (SMA), the thalamus and putamen.
 Anti-saccades involve two important cognitive functions: the ability to form an intention and the ability to inhibit a reflexive response.
 It was therefore thought that the dorsolateral prefrontal cortex played a greater role in anti-saccadic movements.

 This theory was disproved by O’Driscoll et al. in a study that used positron emission tomography to analyze brain activity during anti-saccadic movement.
 The study showed that the DLPFC was equally activated in both saccadic and anti-saccadic movements.
 Anti-saccades required increased activation of the FEF, SMA and putamen.

-Currently, the anti-saccade task is currently used as a relatively crude or basic assessment of frontal lobe function in patients with neurological or psychiatric disorders.
+The anti-saccade task is currently used as a relatively crude or basic assessment of frontal lobe function in patients with neurological or psychiatric disorders.
 The task has high sensitivity, meaning that it is good at detecting frontal lobe dysfunction.
 However, its specificity is low, meaning that it can also be positive in patients without frontal lobe dysfunction.
 Of note, children and adults over the age of 70 will physiologically have an increased rate of error on the anti-saccade task.